Leo1338/custom-flipper-zero-pack-by-leo/README.md

 <div align="center">
-  <h1><code>Flipper Zero: Custom my custom pack</code></h1>
+  <h1><code>Flipper Zero: My custom pack</code></h1>
   <p>
-    This repository contains a script created for the BadUSB/BadKB function in Flipper Zero.
-Compatible with any device that supports Ducky Script.
-When running this script, Mario's head appears on the user's screen, she speaks, and after that a real blue screen of death appears and the computer restarts.
-Please remember that this script is intended solely for educational purposes!
+    This repository contains my custom package for flipper zero.
+It contains: the tgz file of the latest Momentum firmware for the qFlipper application, my personal or borrowed BadUSB scripts from other users, and much more.
+Please remember that I am not responsible for your actions and all these files are for educational use only!
 **The script was created by Leo1338**

-**If you think this script was useful to you, please click on the star ⭐** <br/><br/>
+**If this package was useful to you, please click on the asterisk ⭐** <br/><br/>

   </p>
 </div>

 ## Requirements ##
-- Flipper Zero ( Or a device that supports ducky script )
+- Flipper Zero
 - Internet connection

 ## Installation ##
 - Press the Green "``<> Code``" button
 - Press the "``Download ZIP``" button
-- **Unzip** and drag into **qflipper**

 ## Terms of Use ##

-By downloading and using the provided script, you automatically agree to the following Terms of Use.
-If you do not agree, please refrain from downloading or using the script.
+By downloading and using the provided package, you automatically agree to the rules for using files in it, if you do not agree, please refrain from installing the package.

-1. You understand that `Leo1338` is not responsible for your actions or any damage caused as a result of using the script.
+1. You understand that `Leo1338` is not responsible for your actions or any damage caused as a result of using the files in the package.
 2. You have permission to share all files.
 3. You can change files, but you are responsible for your actions.
-4. When adding my script to your repository, crediting is mandatory.
+4. When adding my script/program to your repository, authorization is required.
-5. Please do not use the script for commercial purposes.
+5. Please do not use scripts from the package for commercial purposes.